-collaboratively developed and documented at least 3 different career action plans with clients.
+developed and documented at least 3 different action plans that address client career interests and needs with the above clients.

 Knowledge Evidence

 The candidate must be able to demonstrate essential knowledge required to effectively complete tasks outlined in elements and performance criteria of this unit, manage tasks and manage contingencies in the context of the work role.
 This includes knowledge of: